dcgauld/starwars/README.md

 ...and then typing `starwars` into your console.
 A random quote will then be displayed on the screen (especially helpful if you're having a bad day and need to read some inspirational text).

-You can also type `starwars -a` or `starwars -all` into your console to display all of the available quotes.
+You can also type `starwars -a` into your console to display all of the available quotes.